NISystemsEngineering/rfmx-pythonnet/rpyc/README.md

   * Any others that can run Python and RPyC

 # How it Works
+***The server implementation has changed significantly since this readme was first developed.
+See [RFmxService.py](RFmxService.py) for the most up-to-date source code.***

 The server script imports the required libraries/modules for communicating with the instrument(s).

 ![](doc/service1.PNG)